wahidhendrawan/ThreatDock/README.md

 - **REST API** – all alerts are stored in a local SQLite database and exposed via `/alerts`.
 Query parameters allow filtering by severity, source, and date range.
 Results are ordered by severity and recency.

 - **Interactive dashboard** – a React frontend displays alerts in a sortable table.
 Users can filter by severity (Critical, High, Medium, Low), data source (GitHub, NVD, Red Hat, OTX, ThreatFox), and date range.
 Clicking an alert opens the original advisory or IOC page in a new tab.
+  - The table now includes columns for **Attack Phase** and **Status**.
+Attack phase corresponds to the MITRE ATT&CK stage (currently defaulting to “Unknown” until future classification is implemented).
+Status can be changed via a dropdown to “Open”, “In Progress” or “Resolved”.
+  - An “Alert Statistics” section visualises the distribution of alerts by severity and shows the number of alerts over time using simple bar and line charts (powered by the Recharts library).

 - **Containerised deployment** – the application is divided into backend and frontend services.
 A single `docker‑compose.yml` spins up both containers.
 Environment variables are defined in `backend/.env` to configure API keys without modifying code.